MetBenjaminWent/lfric_core/documentation/quickstart.rst

 All targets include debug symbols into the executable code.

+In order for PSyclone to select the correct optimisation script it must know the platform you are building on.
+This is achieved by setting the `DYNAMO_BUILD_TARGET` environment variable to a single target platform in the same form as used for `DYNAMO_TEST_SUITE_TARGETS`, described below.

+This is done for Met Office users by the LFRic module system.

 Run ``make clean`` to remove all compiled application and unit test output should make fail to perform a rebuild and try again.
 If you want to delete the compiled pFUnit framework as well use ``make clean-all``